tetiana-horobets/BakingApp/README.md

  - Leverage a third-party library in your app
  - Use Fragments to create a responsive design that works on phones and tablets

-### About this app
- - Retrives a list of recipes from given url (By Udacity)
- - On Clicking on a recipe it shows the ingredients and steps to cook
- - On tablet if a step is clicked it shows in the right panel of the screen
- - On phone if a step is clicked it launches a new activity which displays video instruction
- - This app also has a widget.
-If added on homescreen shows the selected recipes' ingredients
- - The widget will update ingredients when user selects a recipe in the app
- - The source code has espresso unit tests

 ###  This app features or uses the following components of android

 * This app handles Activity and Fragment lifeCycles